-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Native American Heritage Month » 2010 Native American Heritage Month » Native American Heritage Month: Jo-Ann Liner-Collins
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Native American Heritage Month » 2010 Native American Heritage Month » Native American Heritage Month: Jo-Ann Liner-Collins

 Jo-Ann Liner-Collins was born in Houma, Louisiana.
 She is a Foreign Service Office Management Specialist currently assigned to the American Institute in Taipei.

 Ms. Liner-Collins joined the Foreign Service in 2000 as a second career, after 20 years in the private sector.
 She has served in Washington, the Bahamas, Haiti, Barbados and Iraq.

 Ms. Liner-Collins is one fourth Native American and one fourth Pacific Islander.
 She is married and has two sons.
 Of her ancestry, she says: “My heritage is Native American and French on my maternal grandmother’s side and German and Polynesian on my paternal grandfather’s side.
 Also I have a little mixture of French and Scottish from somewhere in between.
 What does that make me?
 Truly American.”